What's True About The Myth About Squarespace SEO: A Review

 Problematic Templates And Cover Pages

-Unfortunately, some templates are better than others from an SEO perspective.
+Some Squarespace templates are better than others.
 It's fair to say that template-specific issues present the most impactful challenges to doing SEO in Squarespace.

 Generally speaking, the older, more rigid, and more image-centric templates do worse, and the newer and more versatile templates do better.
 The reason for that is inherent to how Google works: Google reads text, not images, and likes to see a logical hierarchy of what are called H1-H6 headlines (Squarespace offers you H1-H3 in the text editor) and body text, which it considers to provide the best experience for the user.
 Not having "real" headlines and/or having minimal body text, as is the case with some older templates, definitely hurts you.
 Also, as we'll see, older templates have additional weird problems with meta descriptions and headlines.